aerospike/act/README.md

 The purpose of this evaluation is:

 1. Determine if an SSD will stand up to the demands of a high-speed real-time database
-2. Evaluate the upper limits of an SSD's capabilities to understand how high a volume of usage you can expect from a drive
+2. Evaluate the upper limits of an SSD's capabilities to understand how much throughput you can expect from a drive

 Not all SSDs can handle the high volume of transactions required by high performance real-time databases like Aerospike Database.
 Many SSDs are rated